openjs-foundation/summit/.github/ISSUE_TEMPLATE/summit-topic-proposal.md

 ---
 name: Summit Session Proposal
 about: Submit a proposal for a session at the Collab Summit
-title: 'Session Proposal: '
+title: 'Session Proposal: <Project Name> <Session Title>'
-labels: Austin 2020, Collaborator Summit, Session Proposal
+labels: Austin 2022, Collaborator Summit, Session Proposal
-assignees: christian-bromann, jorydotcom, keywordnew, wesleytodd, waleedashraf
+assignees: christian-bromann, jorydotcom, waleedashraf

 ---

 ### Proposal

 <!--
 Thank you!
-You are submitting a topic for the next Collaborator's Summit, Austin (TX) 2020!
+You are submitting a topic for the next Collaborator's Summit, Austin (TX) 2022!

 Please include as much detail as you are able to at this moment.
 Don't worry, it doesn't have to be complete.